tobyhodges/probable-enigma/episodes/02-being-fair.md

 > * Data from failed experiments are not re-usable.
 > * Data should always be converted to Excel or .csv files in order to be FAIR.
 > * A DOI of a dataset helps in getting credit.
-> * FAIR data are peer reviewed.
+> * FAIR data must be peer reviewed.
-> * FAIR data accompany a publication.
+> * FAIR data must accompany a publication.
 >
 >> ## Solution
 >> * F in FAIR stands for free.
 F